itlab-vision/dl-benchmark/src/quantization/tflite/README.md

 `QuantizationParameters` contains information about quantization parameters:
 - `Optimizations` is a parameter used to specify quantization optimization.
   Supported optimizations: `['default'], ['latency'], ['size']`.
-- `SupportedOperations` is a parameter defines data type of operations inside graph.
+- `SupportedOperations` is a parameter which determines the data type of operations inside graph.
   Supported operations: `['int8'], ['int16']`.
-- `SupportedTypes` is a parameter defines data type that will be the main one in the calculation process inside graph.
+- `SupportedTypes` is a parameter which determines the data type that will be used for calculations inside graph.
 Supported types: `['float16'], ['int8']`.